evan47west/Bylaws/Bylaws.md

   - In case of a chapter financial emergency, the Treasurer may, upon agreement of himself and the President, withdraw money from this account to be transferred to the house checking account.
 The Chapter must be informed of this action at the next GFM.
 Any money withdrawn from the room deposit account for this purpose must be replaced within thirty (30) business days.

   6. The Treasurer must present the semesterly fees and budget for the House, to be approved by the EC, at the ECM before the second to last GFM of the preceding Active term.
 The fees and budget may be approved in accordance with Article 10 Section 2 Subsection 4 and 5.
   7. Rent is due on the first day of the academic semester (as set by the Georgia Institute of Technology).
-If the rent charge has not been paid by the due date, then it shall be subject to late fees as specified in Article 14, Section 12.
+If the rent charge has not been paid by the due date, then it shall be subject to late fees as specified in the contract (if no late fee is specified then it shall default to Article 14, Section 12).

 ### Section 6.
 The Meal Plan budget must be balanced.
 This includes all utility, food, supply, and employee expenses.
 As such no money collected from dues shall be used to pay Meal Plan utility, food, supply, and employee expenses.
 The Meal Plan budget shall be funded by the following: